frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ###### Trigger: patient_update_timestamp

-> **AI Analysis:** This trigger automatically updates a timestamp on a patient's record each time it is modified, creating a reliable audit log.
-This provides the exact time of the last change for any patient's data, which is essential for data governance, compliance tracking, and troubleshooting.
+> **AI Analysis:** This trigger automatically updates a timestamp on a patient's record whenever their information is changed.
+Its primary business purpose is to maintain an accurate and reliable audit trail, ensuring that the system always knows the exact time a patient's data was last modified.
+This supports data governance, compliance requirements, and troubleshooting by providing a clear history of data changes.

-Business Rule: The system must automatically record the date and time of the last modification for every patient record.
+Business Rule: When any patient data is modified, the system must automatically record the timestamp of the change.

-Implications: This enforces a consistent and non-repudiable audit trail for patient data modifications, which is critical for compliance and data integrity.
-The performance impact is generally negligible but could become a factor in extremely high-volume update scenarios.
+Implications: This trigger is crucial for data auditing and integrity, providing a reliable "last modified" date for every patient record.
+The performance impact is negligible for single-row updates but could become a minor factor in very large bulk update operations.

 **Definition:**
 ```sql